-O-I's Global Code of Business Conduct and Ethics, which applies to O-I Canada's employees regardless of their role or seniority, states that O-I complies with various laws intended to protect human rights including laws prohibiting child labor, forced labor and human trafficking.
+O-I's Global Code of Business Conduct and Ethics, which was revised on May 13, 2025, applies to O-I Canada's employees regardless of their role or seniority.
+The Code of Conduct states that O-I complies with various laws intended to protect human rights including laws prohibiting child labor, forced labor, modern slavery and human trafficking.
 The Code of Conduct provides as follows: